mtgjson/mtgjson-website/docs/file-models/card-atomic/README.md

 > - **Introduced:** `v4.4.0`

 > ### rulings
-> Official rulings of the card.
+> The official rulings of the card.
 See the [Rulings](/data-models/rulings/) data model.
 >
 > - **Type:** `array[] | array[object]`
 > - **Introduced:** `v4.0.0`

 > ### side
-> Identifier of the card side.
+> The identifier of the card side.
 Used on cards with multiple faces.
 >
 > - **Type:** `string`
 > - <ExampleField type='side'/>